JanVenier/hiring-test-react-1/README.md

 once per an event (application startup, or a state change such as adding a person).
 Is that achievable?

+Note that you shouldn't change any CSS; the solution should consist only of changes to the JavaScript code, and no HTML and/or CSS (styling) output should be modified.
+Said otherwise: the DOM should remain identical.

 Explain how it is possible to reduce the number of renderings per event, or why this is impossible.
 If the reduction is possible, then change the code correspondingly and attach it to your answer.